rhammell/planesnet/README.md

 ![planes](http://i.imgur.com/SkimtmU.png)

 The "no-planes" class includes 7000 images.
-Half of these images are a random sampling of different landcover features - water, vegetion, bare earth, buildings, etc. -
+3500 of these images are a random sampling of different landcover features - water, vegetion, bare earth, buildings, etc. - that do not include any portion of an airplane.
+The other 3500 images are "confusers" that

 ![no-planes](http://i.imgur.com/9mxE7Ca.png)
 ![planes](http://i.imgur.com/SkimtmU.png)